 Disney was advised not to use it as the opening piece.
 He objected and placed it right at the beginning.
 There are great visuals including bows and strings, raindrops, waves, hills, mountains, clouds, flames and smoke.

 Here’s Walter Murphy with a high-energy take of that classical recording.

 Reports indicate Disney thought about showing the “Toccata and Fugue” section in a wide-screen, 3D format.
 That didn’t happen.

 The “Dance of the Hours” portion of Fantasia included the unlikely combination of zoo animals and ballet dancers.
 You’ll recognize the music performed by the California Philharmonic Youth Orchestra.

 Next we visit Lugano, Switzerland for a great live performance.

-In order to embed this video I had to also include the remainder of the entire concert.
-The Fantasia selection is first, one of the most beautiful pieces ever written.
-From “Also Sprach Zarathustra” fame, this is Deodato and “Ave Maria.”
+This Fantasia selection is one of the most beautiful pieces ever written.
+From “Also Sprach Zarathustra” fame, Deodato and “Ave Maria.”